Nirs123/data_viz_spe/README.md

 # data_viz_spe
 Data Viz Spe is a Data Visualization projet on French High School's specialties.
 French High School's specialities are disciplines like Mathematics, Science, History and Geography...

-**Here is the link to the application:** data-viz-spe.streamlit.app
+**Here is the link to the application:** https://data-viz-spe.streamlit.app/

 The dataset used to create Visualizations is from public data on data.gouv.fr